ax-crew/docs/src/content/docs/advanced-features/cost-tracking.md

 3. **Cost Attribution**: Use state to track costs per user or per session
 4. **Logging**: Log cost information alongside other application metrics
 5. **Provider Selection**: Choose models based on the cost-performance tradeoff for your use case
-6. **Optimization**: Optimize prompts to reduce token usage and costs